 The circulation supply is almost 34 billion ADA coins, which is more than 75%.
 The remainder, just over 11 billion, will be gradually released into the network through monetary expansion.

 Cardano has one of the fairest initial coin distributions.
 Not many projects can boast that most of the coins are in circulation and not owned by VC firms.
 But don’t expect influential investors like Mike Novogratz to talk nice about Cardano.
 VC investors promote the projects they have invested in.
-Cardano has been in the hands of the community from the beginning and VC firms haven’t had a chance to buy coins in a timely manner.
+Cardano has been in the hands of the community from the beginning and VC firms haven’t had a chance to buy coins promptly.

 Charles Hoskinson is the face of the Cardano project.
 He is an American entrepreneur who entered the world of cryptocurrencies back in 2012 when he bought his first bitcoins for under $1.
 Charles also mined bitcoins.
 He was one of the first people to do a course on Bitcoin.
 He is therefore familiar with all the OGs.
 You can still find his course on Udemy to this day.